viant/smirror/README.md

 ## Partitioning

-To mirror data from Google Storage that match /data/subfolder  prefix and '.csv' suffix to topic mytopic_p$partition you can use the following rule.
+To partition data from Google Storage that match /data/subfolder  prefix and '.csv' suffix to topic mytopic_p$partition you can use the following rule.
-During mirroring process data is split by partition evaluated from CSV field[0] with mod(2) Destination topic is dynamically evaluated based on parition value.
+The process build partition key from CSV field[0] with mod(2) Destination topic is dynamically evaluated based on parition value.